Ann Bannon: The Beebo Brinker Chronicles

+The Beebo Brinker Chronicles contains five books in all, first published between 1957 and 1962.
+They featured four characters who appeared in at least three of the books in a chronological saga of coming to terms with their homosexuality and navigating their ways through gay and lesbian relationships.

 Odd Girl Out

-The Beebo Brinker Chronicles are six books in all, first published between 1957 and 1962.
-They featured four characters who appeared in at least three of the books in a chronological saga of coming to terms with their homosexuality and navigating their ways through gay and lesbian relationships.
-The first in the series, Odd Girl Out, was published in 1957, and became Gold Medal Books' second best-selling title of the year.
+The first book in the series, Odd Girl Out, was published in 1957, and became Gold Medal Books' second best-selling title of the year.
 Based on Bannon's own experiences, the plot involved a lesbian relationship between two sorority sisters in a fictional sorority at a fictional midwestern university.
 As was custom with pulp fiction novels, neither the cover art nor the title were under the control of the author.
 Both were approved by the publisher in order to be as suggestive and lurid as possible.
 The main character is Laura Landon, who realizes that she's in love with Beth, her older, more experienced roommate, a leader in the sorority.

 Lesbians depicted in literature were relatively rare in the 1950s.
 It was the publisher's policy in any novel involving lesbianism that the characters would never receive any satisfaction from the relationship.
 One or both usually ended up committing suicide, going insane, or leaving the relationship.
 Marijane Meaker discusses this in the 2004 foreword of Spring Fire: she was told by editor Dick Carroll that because the books were distributed by the U.S. Post Office instead of private companies delivering directly to stores, postal inspectors would send the books back to the publisher if homosexuality was depicted positively.
 The Postal Service relaxed their censorship after several First Amendment obscenity trials, including Roth v.
 United States and another regarding Allen Ginsberg's Howl in the mid-1950s, which gave Bannon a modicum of freedom in her plots.
 Although the ending to Odd Girl Out did not veer too far from the unsatisfactory resolution formula of Spring Fire, Women's Barracks, and Radclyffe Hall's The Well of Loneliness, it examined Laura's internal struggle in the realization that despite her femininity, she was deeply in love with another woman, and at the end she embraced it, which was rare in lesbian fiction.